 Born in Palermo, Italy, studied painting at the Academy of Fine Arts of Palermo and at the École des Beaux-Arts de Rouen, France.read more

 In addition to her own artistic activities as a painter and sculptor, she worked at several young off-spaces in Palermo.
-She served as assistant at the gallery Francesco Pantaleone Arte Contemporanea in Palermo and at the Futura Centre for Contemporary Art in Prague where she also worked as a co-curator in 2014. in early 2016, an extracurricular traineeship in geographical mobility took Serena Fanara to Vienna and to the weisse haus to which she will return in September to work as a project assistant.
-For AWAY she serves as an exhibition assistant.
-Serena Fanara lives and works in Vienna and Palermo.read less
+She served as assistant at the gallery Francesco Pantaleone Arte Contemporanea in Palermo and at the Futura Centre for Contemporary Art in Prague where she also worked as a co-curator in 2014.
+In early 2016, an extracurricular traineeship in geographical mobility took Serena Fanara to Vienna and to das weisse haus to which she will returned to work as a project assistant.

 studied art history and cultural anthropology at the University of Vienna.read more

 2007-2012 she worked in the curatorial team of the Kunsthalle Wien.
 She (co-) curated the exhibitions "Mode/Fotografie aus der Sammlung“, "Francesco Vezzoli", "Marcellvs L.", "Clifton Childree", "Mike Parr", "William S. Burroughs".
 2013-2014 she worked in the team of the Generali Foundation.
 Since then, she has worked as a freelance curator, author and journalist, co-curating the exhibition "Ellen Cantor" for the Neue Kunstverein Wien and the ongoing exhibition series "THE HALL" together with Gerald Matt for the Art Institute Vienna.
 She has contributed extensively to artist monographs and catalogs, and has been involved in the publication of das weisse haus publication for their 10th anniversary in 2017.
 At AWAY she is part of the editorial team for AWAY publication.read less